-International Finance is a series of courses for the student or business owner who is interested in learning about basic financial statements, QuickBooks general ledger software for small business, and in obtaining an overview of international finance.
+International Finance (Designed Skill Set) International Finance is a series of courses for the student or business owner who is interested in learning about basic financial statements, QuickBooks general ledger software for small business, and in obtaining an overview of international finance.
 A certificate in International Business is available to students who wish to further expand their international business knowledge.
-Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Special Requirements Basic computer skills in Microsoft Windows.
+Basic computer skills in Microsoft Windows.
 Students who do not have basic computer skills will need to take additional courses to develop those skills.
-Contact Information